vineet1409/terraform-gcp-ops/README.md

-Absolutely!
-Here’s a **comprehensive beginner-friendly README.md** for your repo, covering GCP setup, IAM/service accounts, project structure, Terraform concepts, and running the workflow.
-Feel free to copy-paste and customize as you need.

----

 # 🚀 GCP Terraform Infrastructure Monorepo

 This repository contains a **beginner-friendly, step-by-step guide** and code to deploy Google Cloud resources using [Terraform](https://www.terraform.io/) and automate deployment with [GitHub Actions](https://docs.github.com/en/actions).